omerburakozgur/omerburakozgur/README.md

 ### Traces of Twins

-I led a team of three to develop the Unity and code components of a 3D mobile mystery game prototype.
+Leading a team of 3 people, I developed the Unity and code side of the 3D mobile mystery game prototype; I took part in the gameplay, level, UI, story and 3D design parts.

 I programmed the event-driven inventory system and core game mechanics (stealth, clue gathering) using C#.

-I implemented core optimization (Occlusion Culling) and Unity UI (Canvas) systems for mobile platforms.
+I implemented basic optimization (Occlusion Culling) and Unity UI (Canvas) systems for mobile platforms.

 [View Project](https://github.com/omerburakozgur/Traces-of-Twins)